Cattle slaughter in India: Rajasthan

 The Rajasthan Bovine Animal (Prohibition of Slaughter and Regulation of Temporary Migration or Export) Act, 1995 governs the slaughter of cattle in Rajasthan.

 Slaughter of all bovine animals (includes cow, calf, heifer, bull or bullocks) is prohibited.
 Possession, sale and/or transport of beef and beef products is prohibited.
 The export of bovine animals for slaughter is prohibited.
 The law requires custody of seized animals to be given to any recognized voluntary animal welfare agency failing which to any Goshala, Gosadan or a suitable person who volunteers to maintain the animal.
-Government of Rajasthan has also introduced a Bill (Bill No. 16/2015) to ban migration out of State and slaughter of Camels in the State.
+The Government of Rajasthan has also introduced a bill (Bill No. 16/2015) to ban migration out of state and slaughter of camels in the state.

 Anyone violating the law can be punished with rigorous imprisonment of not less than 1 year and up to a maximum of 2 years and fine up to ₹ 10,000.
 The law places the burden of proof on the accused.